arthurgc-sci/WaterStrideR/paper/paper.md

 # Summary

-Recent advances in omics data acquisition allows for unprencented characterisation of individual organisms at the molecular scale [@Dai:2022], which is vital to help understand phenotype in ecological and evolutionary studies.
-In this context, there is an ever growing need for high-throughput phenotyping tools [@Houle:2010] to create matching datasets.
-Deep Learning methods can prove to be limited in absence of extensive morphological training datasets available, while imposing limits on transparency and tunability [@Walsh:2019].
+Recent advances in omics data acquisition allow for unprecedented characterization of individual organisms at the molecular scale [@Dai:2022], which is vital to help understanding phenotype in ecological and evolutionary studies.
+In this context, there is a growing need for high-throughput phenotyping tools [@Houle:2010] to create matching datasets.
+Deep Learning methods can prove to be limited in absence of extensive morphological training datasets available, while imposing limits on transparency and tunability [@OMahony:2019]. `WaterStrideR` addresses these challenges through a transparent, tunable pipeline combining traditional computer vision with statistical modeling.

 # Statement of need

 `WaterStrideR` is an R package for automated hind leg segmentation, measurement and feature classification in Gerroidea-like arthropods from batches of 2D images.
-It was developped in response to specific needs from our lab for the specie *Microvelia longipes* (rephrase????HELP).
-This package aim to lift the restriction imposed by manual data acquisition on the amount arthropod individuals to be included the experiment protocol due to time limitations.
-Although Multiple tools for arthropod detection and segmentation are already available but they are either:
+It was developed in response to specific needs from our lab for the species *Microvelia longipes* (rephrase????HELP).
+This package aims to lift the restriction imposed by manual data acquisition on the number of arthropod individuals to be included in experiment protocols due to time limitations.
+Although Multiple tools for arthropod detection and segmentation are already available, but they are either:
-- Are only suited for specific species out of scope for our needs (FlyLimbTracker[@CITATION], FLLIT[@CITATION])
+- Only suited for specific species out of scope for our needs (FlyLimbTracker, [@Uhlmann:2017])
-- Proven to be unstable on our data due to relatively low resolution per individual (MAPHIS[@CITATION])
+- Proven to be unstable on our data due to relatively low resolution per individual (MAPHIS, [@Mraz:2024])
-- Not designed for part-level segmentation (FlatBug[@CITATION])
+- Not designed for part-level segmentation (FlatBug, [@Svenning:2025])

 `WaterStrideR` was developed as an R package to facilitate use by the eco-evolutionary biologist community and fit conveniently in typical analysis workflows.
-Its use is mainly intended in future publications from research teams aready working with water striders phenotypic data as it extracts features relevant to these species ecology [@Toubiana:2021].
+Its use is mainly intended in future publications from research teams already working with water striders phenotypic data as it extracts features relevant to these species' ecology [@Toubiana:2021].

 # Concept and implementation
 WaterStrideR implements a hierarchical segmentation pipeline combining traditional computer vision with statistical modeling.